Ejen Ali The Movie 2: Production

-The film is expected to cost RM 10 million, which is higher than the first film's budget of RM 6.5 million.
+The film was expected to cost RM 10 million, which is higher than the first film's budget of RM 6.5 million.
 Production work began in early 2023 and involved local talent.

 WAU Animation also partnered with Tenaga Nasional Berhad as the main sponsor.

 Music

-The film’s score is composed by Azri Yunus, as in the first movie.
+The film's score is composed by Azri Yunus, as in the first movie.

 The song "Hanya Kamu" performed by Dato' M. Nasir was released as the film’s theme song.
 It was co-written by Dato' M. Nasir and Azri Yunus.

 Release

 WAU Animation officially announced the project on 13 September 2024 at the Malaysia Digital Content Festival 2024, revealing a first look at the SATRIA suit that will appear in the second film.
 A second teaser video was released on 13 December 2024, introducing Neonimus as one of the new characters.
 The third teaser was officially launched on 16 February 2025 during the 39th Anugerah Juara Lagu (AJL) along with a special performance of "Hanya Kamu" by Dato' M. Nasir.